romano-pavan/aws-aplication-load-balancer-web-architecture/README.md

 ## Setup Process

 1. Created a custom VPC (10.0.0.0/16) with public and private subnets across two different Availability Zones to ensure high availability for the Load Balancer.
+2. Configured the IGW for public subnets and a NAT Gateway so my private server could securely download the Apache packages.